-Product transportation costs vary depending on the efficiency, reliability, safety and modal options in a state's transportation system.
+Product transportation costs vary depending on factors including the efficiency, reliability, safety and modal options in a state's transportation system.
 Keeping transportation costs low is important to retaining businesses and attracting new business to create new employment.
-Deterioration in any of these factors likely results in higher prices in local stores and reduced competitiveness for Missouri products.
+Reducing any of these factors could result in higher prices in local stores, and reduced competitiveness for Missouri products.